 - 1. Certain activities, developments or uses are exempt from the Substantial Development Permit requirements of the Act and this Program.
 These developments are those set forth in WAC 173-27-040 (or as amended), and do not meet the definition of substantial development under RCW 90.58.030(3)(e).
 A summary of exempt developments is listed in sub-section 3 below, the application of which shall be guided by WAC 173-27-040 (or as amended). - 2.
 Application and interpretation of exemptions. - a.
 Exemptions shall be construed narrowly.
 Only those developments that meet the precise terms of one or more of the listed exemptions may be granted exemption from the Substantial Development Permit process. - b.
 An exemption from the SDP process is not an exemption from compliance with the Act or this Master Program, or from any other regulatory requirements.
 To be authorized, all uses and developments must be consistent with the policies and provisions of this Master Program and the Act.
-A development or use that is listed as a conditional use pursuant to this Master Program or is an unlisted use, must obtain a CUP even though the development or use does not require a SDP.
+A development or use that is listed as a conditional use pursuant to this Master Program or is an unlisted use, must obtain a CUP even though the development or use does not require an SDP.
 When a development or use is proposed that does not comply with the bulk, dimensional and performance standards found in Chapters 19.400 and 19.600 of this Master Program, such development or use can only be authorized by approval of a Shoreline Variance (see Section 19.500.100(E)). - c.
 The burden of proof that a development or use is exempt from the permit process is on the applicant. - d.
-If any part of a proposed development is not eligible for exemption, then a SDP is required for the entire proposed development project. - e.
+If any part of a proposed development is not eligible for exemption, then an SDP is required for the entire proposed development project. - e.
 The County may attach conditions to the approval of exempted developments and/or uses as necessary to assure consistency of the project with the Act and this Master Program. - 3.
 Documentation of exemptions.
-For any project qualifying for a permit exemption that requires Federal Rivers & Harbors Act §10 permits, Federal Clean Water Act §404 permits, or State

-Hydraulic Project Approval, a permit exemption letter must be prepared.
+For any project qualifying for a permit exemption that requires Federal Rivers & Harbors Act §10 permits, Federal Clean Water Act §404 permits, or State Hydraulic Project Approval, a permit exemption letter must be prepared.
 The County shall also prepare permit exemption letters for other types of exemptions, generally for activities at or below the OHWM, including but not limited to single-use buoys and floats.
+The letter shall indicate the specific exemption provision from WAC 173-27-040 that is being applied to the development and provide a summary of the local government's analysis of the consistency of the project with the master program and the Act.
 Permit exemption requests may be obtained through the County Building Development Center.
 The County shall document exemptions in the permit system.